Who Are Daniela Vega and Yance Ford, the Transgender Artists Nominated at the 2018 Oscars?

 Yance Ford

-Director Yance Ford has made documentary films such as The Loving Story, Shadow World, Angels Are Made of Life, and Citizenfour, but Strong Island is what's making waves this year.
+Director Yance Ford made his debut with Strong Island and it's certainly making waves this year.
 It’s nominated for best documentary feature, and the honor makes him the first openly transgender director to receive a nod from the Academy.

 RELATED: What Happened at the 2017 Oscars?
 Relive the Best Picture Mistake